Getting Started¶

 Orange Widgets are components in Orange Canvas, a visual programming environment of Orange.
 They represent some self contained functionalities and provide a graphical user interface (GUI).
-Widgets communicate with each other and pass objects through communication channels to interact with other widgets.
+Widgets communicate with each other and pass objects through communication channels to interact with other widgets from left to right.

 On this page, we will start with some simple essentials, and then show you how to build a simple widget that will be ready to run within Orange Canvas.